Self care toenail fungus

-Unlike most essential oils, which must be applied topically, olive leaf extract works best when taken orally.
-When injested the extract’s active ingredient, oleuropein, serves as a natural, systemic antifungal which produces zero side-effects.
+Unlike most essential oils, which you must apply topically, olive leaf extract works best when you take it orally.
+When you ingest the extract’s active ingredient, oleuropein, it serves as a natural, systemic antifungal .This produces zero side-effects.
 As an added bonus it’s thought to boost the immune system as well.

 To use olive leaf extract as a dietary supplement take 3 capsules twice daily after meals.
 Be sure to take with a full 8 ounces of water.
-Note that the essential oil of olive leaves can be applied topically to the nails.
-It’s most useful to take the extract orally, however, but the extract and oil can certainly be used together.
+Note that you can apply the essential oil of olive leaves topically to the nails.
+It’s most useful to take the extract orally, however, the extract and oil you can certainly use together.

 Using a high-pressure diffuser system it’s possible to dissolve the gas ozone into various vegetable oils.
 In practice the process is a lot like dissolving carbon dioxide in water to make carbonated water.
 The most commonly used oils are sunflower and olive.

 Ozone is toxic to almost all forms of microorganisms, including bacteria, yeasts, molds, and fungi.
 Ozonized oils are quite potent, and should only be used for short periods of time to treat fungal toenails.
 When applied to the nails twice daily ozonized oils have a limited ability to penetrate into the nail.
 This is something most topical agents simply aren’t capable of doing.